Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Although there is some preliminary evidence that THC and, possibly other cannabinoids could potentially help to reduce interocular (eye) pressure in people with glaucoma, one study found that, four hours after ingestion, a single, sublingual dose of CBD (which also contained about 1 mg of THC) had no effect on interocular pressure, while a 40 mg dose of CBD (containing about 2 mg of THC) temporarily increased interocular pressure (Tomida, J Glaucoma 2006; Health Canada 2013).
 There do not appear to be longer-term studies, or studies investigating the effects of cannabidiol alone for glaucoma.

-Pain Preliminary evidence suggests a role for CBD in pain management, but this role not been scientifically established, as studies to-date have been short-term or not well controlled.
-In most cases, studies have used combinations of THC with CBD rather than CBD alone or with minimal THC.
+Pain Preliminary evidence suggests a role for CBD in pain management, but this role not been scientifically established in well-controlled studies in people.
+In many cases, studies have used combinations of THC with CBD rather than CBD alone or with minimal THC.

 A study that showed promise with primarily CBD focused on people (ages 39 - 70) with chronic pain who had been on opioids for at least one year, although the study lacked a placebo control, so it is not possible to know if the effects were due to CBD.
 Study participants were given softgels of hemp extract (15.7 mg CBD and 0.5 mg THC per softgel, from Ananda Professional, which funded the study.
 [Note: In this Review, CL tested a different Ananda product that is "Zero THC"].
 For eight weeks, most participants added two of the CBD softgels (a total of 31.4 mg of CBD) to their daily medication regimens.
 Among 94 patients who completed the study, 94% reported quality of life improvements and 53% reduced their use of opioids (three of whom completely eliminated opioids).
 CBD appeared to modestly reduce pain intensity and improve sleep quality.
 Although there were trends toward improvements in pain-related disability and overall health, these were not statistically significant.
 No significant adverse events were reported, but a small number of participants experienced nausea, heart burn, dry mouth, and/or nighttime anxiety, and two people did not complete the study due to drowsiness (Capano, Postgrad Med 2019).

 One study found that an oral spray containing THC and CBD reduced pain in people with rheumatoid arthritis (Blake, Rheumatology (Oxford) 2006); however, a review of four short term clinical studies (including this one) investigating the effects of cannabinoids for the treatment of rheumatic diseases, including fibromyalgia syndrome, back pain, osteoarthritis and rheumatoid arthritis, concluded that there is "currently insufficient evidence to recommend cannabinoid treatments for management of rheumatic diseases pending further study."
 (Fitzcharles, Schmerz 2016).
 There do not appear to be any studies on the use of CBD alone for reducing pain in these conditions in people (although there are clinical trials suggesting a reduction in pain for dogs with osteoarthritis -- see CBD for Pets below).

 A review of several experimental pain studies (using heat or pressure) on healthy people found that cannabis (marijuana) and cannabinoids may not reduce the intensity of pain, but may make pain feel less unpleasant and more tolerable.
 Although none of the studies tested CBD exclusively, the products containing CBD (in addition to THC), such as cannabis extracts, were shown to be more effective than those containing exclusively THC or THC analogues.
 The researchers suggested that CBD be investigated in future pain studies (De Vita, JAMA Psych 2018).